butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 tests, I created Mountepy.
 It's a library that gracefully handles starting and stopping Mountebank's process.
 It also handles configuration of HTTP service imitations, which Mountebank refers to as "imposters".
-Since Mountepy required implementation of management logic for a HTTP service process (which Mountebank is), it also has the feature of controlling the process of the application under tests, thus providing a complete solution for framework-agnostic service tests.
+Since Mountepy required implementation of management logic for an HTTP service process (which Mountebank is), it also has the feature of controlling the process of the application under tests, thus providing a complete solution for framework-agnostic service tests.

 ### Test anatomy
-Because of its conciseness and due to its powerfull and composable fixture system, I chose Pytest.
+Because of its conciseness and due to its powerful and composable fixture system, I chose Pytest.
 An example service test created with it can look like any other plain and simple unit test: